- Waiting for a transplant explained

 Organ transplants are one of the most important achievements of modern medicine.
 A surgeon’s ability to remove healthy organs from a person and transplant them into someone else, whose organs have failed or been injured, is life-saving.

 But what does it mean to wait for a transplant?
-It’s a nerve-racking time.
-Average waiting times can vary, depending on the organ and whether you’re a priority patient.
-Figures from 2015 show that 6,856 patients were on the active waiting list for a transplant.
-Of these:
+It's a nerve-racking time.
+Average waiting times can vary, depending on the organ and whether you're a priority patient.
+Unfortunately, the number of people waiting for a transplant has always been higher than the number of transplants completed each year:

 There are even some people too ill to be placed on the waiting list.

-The call for a transplant could come at any time, so patients are normally told to have a bag packed and be ready to go into hospital at short notice.
-But that bag could be in your wardrobe for days, or even years.
+The wait for a transplant could be weeks, months or years, but the call for a transplant could come at any time.
+That’s why patients are normally told to have a bag packed and be ready to go into hospital at short notice.

-When a donor organ becomes available, a computer generates a list of potential patients.
-There are strict guidelines about who the organ will be given to.
+When a donor organ becomes available, a computer uses strict guidelines to generate a list of potential recipients.
 Children and young adults are given priority, as it’s more likely they’ll have longer-term benefits.
 For older adults, a scoring system is used.
 It’s based on things like:

 - How long you've been on the waiting list